2D magnetofluid models constructed by a priori imposition of conservation laws: Conclusion

 \section{Conclusion}

 We derived a generic 2D hydromagnetic model that conserves the three ideal RMHD invariants $\Hc$, $\Cc$, $\Mc$, by imposing a priori the RMHD conservation laws as orthogonality conditions.
-The Nambu bracket, for this generic model follows as a simple consequence of the preceding construction procedure.
+The Lie-Poisson and the Nambu brackets, for this generic model follows as simple consequences of the preceding construction procedure.
 We introduced also a canonized system for this generic model, which can be reduced to a known canonicalization for RMHD.
 In addition we found three families of hydromagnetic models that conserve any two out of the three $\Hc$, $\Cc$, $\Mc$.
-Some of these or similar models could be candidates for incorporating small length scale physics and as conservative regularizations of the RMHD system preventing the flow from forming vorticity singularities without the introduction of viscous terms, which break the conservation properties of the model.
-Also certain of those models could potentially be linked with the ruggedness of the helicities in plasma relaxation since they exhibit preservation of a subset of the ideal RMHD invariants.
-It is to be proved if some of the models presented above are indeed of physical relevance, either by trying to recognize if the additional contributions can be associated with some parametrization of small scale physics into the framework of MHD or by performing numerical experiments that can feature the relevance of the corresponding dynamics with real physical processes.
+Some of these or similar models could be candidates for incorporating small length scale physics into the RMHD framework and as conservative regularizations of the RMHD system preventing the flow from forming vorticity singularities without the introduction of viscous terms, which break the conservation properties of the model.
+Also certain of those models could potentially be useful in regulating the ruggedness of the helicities and the energy individually by introducing small non-dissipative terms associated with small length scale contributions.
+It is to be proved if the proposed approach to the inverse problem of conservation laws can potentially have other applications e.g. in constructing models from observations, and if some of the models presented above are indeed of physical relevance or practical importance.
+This could be elaborated by recognizing if the additional contributions can be associated with some parametrization of small length scale physics into the framework of MHD and by performing numerical simulations that could potentially reveal their practical implications.